blocknative/assist/README.md

 #### Returns

-`Promise` or `PromiEvent` (`web3.js 1.0`) if passed a transaction object or `undefined` if passed a transaction hash
+`Promise` or `PromiEvent` (`web3.js 1.0`) if passed a transaction object or `true` if passed a valid transaction hash or `false` if hash is invalid

-- resolves with transaction hash if passed a transaction object
+- resolves with transaction hash
-- rejects with an error message if pass
+- rejects with an error message

 #### Example